List of Blake's 7 characters: Cally

 Cally (played by Jan Chappell) was the only alien amongst the original crew, a native of the planet Auron.
 She left her home world to help the resistance fighters on Saurian Major and was subsequently exiled by her isolationist people.
-When a chemical poison was dropped on the rebels, she was the only survivor and was determined to make a suicide attack on the base until she met and joined with Blake.
+When a chemical poison was dropped on the rebels, she was the only survivor and was determined to make a suicide attack on the base until she met and joined Blake.
 She was initially ashamed to return to Auron because she was the only survivor of the resistance.

 Cally was the only member of the original crew who was not a convicted criminal.
 Like other members of the Auron race, Cally was telepathic and her psychic abilities were an asset to the crew.
 On the other hand, it occasionally made her susceptible to being taken over by telepathic influence ("The Web", "Shadow", "Sarcophagus").
 While her initial role was monitoring communications, she also operated medic and pilot.
 Initially as fanatical as Blake in fighting the Federation, she, along with Gan, became the moral "conscience" of the crew, once even questioning Blake whether destroying Star One was worth the "many many (innocent) people" he would kill as a result.
 She even questions his entire crusade, wondering if he has made them all 'fanatics', to which Blake becomes defensive.
 Cally has come a long way from the rebel who would kill until she was killed on Saurian Major, developing the conscience which Blake never showed in his terrorist acts.

 While Cally was rather distant and philosophical at first, as the series went on she became more connected to the crew and would display a dry wit on occasion.

-Tragedy eventually marked Cally.
-Servalan, in a gambit to have herself cloned, deliberately infected Auron with a disease to which she alone had the cure.
-Almost all of the Aurons were killed, including Cally's twin sister Zelda.
-Cally herself was killed offscreen by Servalan's explosives on Terminal in series-four opener "Rescue".
+Tragedy eventually marks Cally.
+Servalan, in a gambit to have herself cloned, deliberately infects Auron with a disease to which she alone has the cure.
+Almost all of the Aurons are killed, including Cally's twin sister Zelda.
+Cally herself is killed offscreen by Servalan's explosives on Terminal in series-four opener "Rescue".